armijnhemel/binaryanalysis-ng/doc/bang-design.md

 #### Return values

-The data that is returned from the unpackers carvers look like this:
+The data that is returned from the unpackers carvers is a dictionary with a key "status" and various other elements, depending whether a scan was successful or not.
+If the scan was successful, then the following fields will also be present:

-    (return status, data size, list of files and labels, labels for top level file, error message)

-*   return status: a boolean indicating if unpacking or carving was successful
-*   data size: an integer indicating the size of the data that is unpacked
+*   length: an integer indicating the size of the data that is unpacked
 *   list of files and labels: a list of tuples with the name of each file that was unpacked, plus a list of associated labels (empty most of the time)
+*   labels: a list of labels for the file that was scanned

+If the scan was unsuccessful then the dictionary will contain:

 *   error message: a dictionary with information about possible errors that occured.

-If the return status is False, then the only relevant part is the error message.
-If the return status is True, then the error message is ignored.

-A successful PNG verification (whole file) could return this:

-    (True, filesize, [], ['png', 'graphics'], {})

 An error message is a dictionary, with the following elements: